sourcegraph/about/content/blogposts/2024/claude-3-now-available-in-cody.md

 ### Cody’s performance with Claude 3

-We rolled out Claude 3 models to our Cody Pro users in March, and we’ve been collecting feedback since then.
-Early feedback has been extremely encouraging, especially around using Claude 3 + Cody for code explanation.
+We rolled out Claude 3 models to our Cody Pro users in March, and early feedback has been extremely encouraging.
+Of Cody Pro users who primarily used GPT-4, over 55% switched their preference to the new Claude 3 models in the month following launch.

 We also recently launched an AI experiment tool called [LLM Litmus Test](https://s0.dev) to help you compare and contrast different models.
 You can test Claude 3 vs. Claude 2.1 or even Claude 3 vs. GPT-4 Turbo and generate shareable links with your results.
 Using the litmus test, we can see some examples of Claude 3 Opus in action.